Cloud Spectra Gateway -- Quick Start v1.0.0

 1. Open the dashboard over HTTPS and sign in.

-3. Enable the proxy, set the listening port, and optionally set a username/password, response caching, domain filtering, and bandwidth limits.
+3. Enable the proxy, set the listening port, and optionally configure response caching, domain filtering, and bandwidth limits.

 Then point a client at the proxy: